 Console.WriteLine("Finally");

-We run the code and check that, as expected, ‘Starting’ is displayed but ‘Finally’ is never shown because the code is blocked in our (disastrous) simulated third-party library.
+We run the code and verify that, as expected, ‘Starting’ is displayed but ‘Finally’ is never shown because the code gets blocked in our (/(disastrous) simulated third-party library.

-To conveniently resolve this, we create a class with extension methods for Tasks,
+To solve this conveniently, we create a class with extension methods for Tasks,

 using System;